-We asked some of our current CDT students what drew them to the CDT, and what the benefit has been so far being a CDT student at Leeds (May 2019):
+In 2019, we asked some of our current CDT students what drew them to the CDT, and what the benefit has been so far being a CDT student at Leeds:

 Megan Bickle, third year ‘The CDT provided me with the luxury of time to gain a real understanding of the breadth of possibilities open to me within fluid dynamics as well as the skills and confidence to believe I could tackle any one of those possibilities successfully’.